Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 - Percent of portfolio: 0.01%

-However, in 2020's final innings, Buffett finally took his own medicine and bought not one but two S&P 500-tracking exchange-traded funds (ETFs).
+But Buffett finally took his own medicine in 2019's final innings, buying not one but two S&P 500-tracking exchange-traded funds (ETFs).

-The first of those is the SPDR S&P 500 Trust ETF (SPY, $336.84), which tracks the 500 components of the S&P 500 Index.
-It does so for a song, too, costing just 0.095% annually, which comes to just $9.50 annually on a $10,000 investment.
+The first of those is America's first ETF: the SPDR S&P 500 Trust ETF (SPY, $362.57).
+The SPY tracks the 500 components of the S&P 500 Index.
+It does so for a song, too, costing just 0.0945% annually, which comes to just $9.45 annually on a $10,000 investment.
 While many use it as a buy-and-hold investment, its high volume makes it a popular tool for traders, too.

-It still makes little sense for a guy who's known for beating the S&P 500 handily over the long-term to buy a fund such as the SPY.
+While we're happy Buffett put his money where his mouth is, the position still is a little strange for a man who's actively trying to beat the index.
 After all, an ETF merely tracks an index, and will actually underperform slightly once costs are included.
-But it's possible that Buffett really wanted to drive his longstanding point home.
+But it's possible that Buffett really just wanted to drive his longstanding point home.

 Vanguard S&P 500 ETF